Super Plus Platform

 *Note: Precision Couplers are supplied with all Super Plus platforms, except Super Plus Speaker Sets for loudspeakers, which are sold in pairs and which should be installed so that the loudspeaker directly contacts the top of the platform.
 See the Loudspeaker section below for more details.

-The Super Plus is normally supplied with 3 Precision Couplers.
-Couplers should be used when your equipment has rubber or sorbothane feet, because these types of soft, compliant feet cut off mechanical energy transmission and severely reduce the amount of vibratory energy that can be absorbed by the platform.
+The Super Plus is normally supplied with 3 Precision Couplers, except in "Speaker Sets" in which two identical Super Plus units are supplied for loudspeakers.
+Couplers should be used with components with rubber or sorbothane feet, or which have rubber layers, because these cut off mechanical energy transmission and severely reduce the amount of vibratory energy that can be absorbed by the platform.
 If you are using the platform under a loudspeaker, best results are realized with no footers between the loudspeaker cabinet and the platform.

 Why the couplers?